miatresenio/AlamiShopper-EcommerceApp-Official/README.md

 - Local buyers can purchase quickly within Alaminos City
 - Payment options: Cash on Delivery (COD), GCash, or meet-up
 - Simple delivery system within the community
 - Community-based online marketplace – like a virtual mall for Alaminos
+- NEED BACKEND

 ## Installation